prophesee-ai/prophesee_ros_wrapper/README.md

 ![Event-based vision by Prophesee](event-based_vision_PROPHESEE.png)

-This is a metapackage containing ROS wrapper and messages for [Prophesee](https://www.prophesee.ai) event-based sensors.
+This is a metapackage containing ROS wrapper and messages for [Prophesee event-based sensors](https://www.prophesee.ai/event-based-sensor-packaged).

-The aim of this metapackage is wrapping data access from event-based sensors using [OpenEB](https://github.com/prophesee-ai/openeb) and publishing the data to ROS.
+The aim of this metapackage is wrapping data access from event-based sensors using [OpenEB](https://github.com/prophesee-ai/openeb) software and publishing the event-based data to ROS.

 The following packages and nodes are included:
-  * prophesee_ros_driver - main ROS wrapper, including
+  * prophesee_ros_driver - ROS wrapper, including
     * prophesee_ros_publisher - publishing data from Prophesee sensor to ROS topics
     * prophesee_ros_viewer - listening data from ROS topics and visualizing them on a screen
   * prophesee_event_msgs - Prophesee messages, including